Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: EXPERIMENTAL RESULTS

 Figure \ref{fig:EvsK_condensation} shows examples of dispersion of the polaritons measured at two different temperatures, clearly demonstrating strong coupling with two distinct polariton branches.
 These branches, lower-polariton (LP) and upper-polariton (UP), arise due to the interaction between the heavy-hole exciton with the cavity photon mode.
 (At high temperature, the light-hole exciton comes into play, as discussed in Ref.~\cite{alnatah2025strong}, but here can be ignored.)

 As the pump power is increased across the condensation threshold, polariton condensation was observed.
 Figure \ref{fig:EvsK_condensation} shows angle-resolved PL at low and high pumping powers for each temperature.
-Consistent with typical condensation behavior, the PL narrows both in $k$-space and in energy width as the density increases; the latter indicates coherence of the emission.
+Consistent with typical condensation behavior, the PL narrows both in $k$-space and in energy width as the density increases; the latter indicates coherence of the emission \cite{richard2005experimental,kasprzak2008second,roumpos2012power,brune2025quantum}.

 We find that branch which condenses first depends on both the temperature and the exciton fraction.
 At a lattice temperature of 100 K, the polaritons condense in the upper polariton branch when the exciton fraction of the LP is 0.51, as shown in Fig. \ref{fig:EvsK_condensation}(b).
 In contrast, at 70 K and a LP exciton fraction of 0.22, condensation occurs in the lower branch, as seen in Fig. \ref{fig:EvsK_condensation}(d).
 This temperature-dependent switching between upper and lower branch condensation highlights the sensitivity of the system to thermal and relaxation dynamics, as well as the exciton fraction which sets the masses of both branches.
 For these detunings, at 70 K, the lower polariton branch is favored, which lies at a lower energy and typically hosts the condensate under standard conditions.
 However, at 100 K, the increased thermal population allows condensation to instead occur in the upper branch despite its higher energy.
+Further quantitative analysis of the PL lines is presented in the Supplementary Material (Figs. S2 and S3).

-Notably, for some values of temperture and exciton fraction (in this case $80 \pm 2$~K and exciton fraction 0.68), we find that the polariton system becomes frustrated precisely at the condensation threshold, exhibiting an instability in mode selection.
+Notably, for some values of temperture and exciton fraction (in this case $80 \pm 2$~K and exciton fraction 0.68), we find that the polariton system exhibits an instability in mode selection precisely at the condensation threshold.
 That is, the polaritons appear to fluctuate between condensation in the UP and LP branches, as if they cannot “decide” which state to macroscopically occupy.

 To study this behavior, we took a series of snapshots of the PL, where each snapshot was time integrated for 100 ms and represents an average over 40 laser pulses.
 Despite identical experimental conditions across snapshots, the system displays fluctuations in both linewidth and intensity, alternating between the LP and UP branches as shown in Fig. \ref{fig:switching_dynamics}.
 Interestingly, the system shows an an anticorrelated switching behavior, where the linewidths and integrated intensity of the LP and UP branches vary in opposite directions.